Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-\emph{Introduction.}~---~Quantum simulations based on programmable Rydberg atom arrays have recently emerged as a powerful platform exploring exotic many-body physics of strongly correlated systems.
-Rydberg simulators allows for flexible design of lattice geometry with optical tweezers~\cite{Rydberg_arrange1,Rydberg_arrange2}, as well as wide tunability of interaction strength that goes far beyond conventional condensed matter experiments~\cite{Rydberg_array,Rydberg_review20}.
-A key element of quantum many-body simulations in Rydberg arrays is the Rydberg blockade mechanism, in which van der Waals interactions strongly suppress double occupancy of atomic Rydberg excitations within a certain blockade radius $R_c$~\cite{jaksch2000fast,lukin2001dipole,Rydberg_blockade}.
-In particular systems, the Rydberg blockade can lead to low-energy local constraints that provide a natural implementation of lattice gauge theories~\cite{lgt_review,samajdar2021quantum,samajdar2022emergent,yan2022triangular}, a host of a large class of exotic quantum phenomena such as quantum spin liquids~\cite{Balents,BalentsSavary,zhou2017quantum}, fractionalized excitations with Abelian and non-Abelian statistics~\cite{kitaev_anyon,Grover_nonabelian}.
-Very recently, significant progress has been made realizing $\mathbb Z_2$ gauge theories in two spatial dimension with Rydberg platforms, in which $\mathbb Z_2$ topological order has been first observed~\cite{semeghini2021probing}.
-Compared with $\mathbb Z_2$ gauge theories, $\mathrm{U(1)}$ gauge theories involve more exotic phenomena like sub-extensive topological sectors~\cite{kogut1979introduction,qdm_review}, incommensurability\cite{rk_2dbp,ashvin1,zhou_incomm}, and deconfined quantum criticality~\cite{senthil2004deconfined,ashvin1,qdm_review,wang2017deconfined}.
-Nevertheless, the implementation of $\mathrm{U(1)}$ gauge theories involve complicated theoretical proposals~\cite{zoller}, and have not been achieved in Rydberg experiments until recently.
+\emph{Introduction.}~---~Quantum simulations based on programmable Rydberg atom arrays have recently emerged as a powerful platform to explore exotic many-body physics.
+Rydberg simulators allow flexible design of lattice geometry~\cite{Rydberg_arrange1,Rydberg_arrange2}, and high tunability of interaction strength far beyond condensed matter experiments~\cite{Rydberg_array,Rydberg_review20}.
+A key element of quantum many-body simulations in Rydberg arrays is the Rydberg blockade mechanism, i.e. the van der Waals interactions strongly suppress the double occupancy of atomic Rydberg excitations within a certain blockade radius $R_c$~\cite{jaksch2000fast,lukin2001dipole,Rydberg_blockade}.
+In particular, the Rydberg blockade can lead to low-energy local constraints, which is an essential ingredient to realize lattice gauge theories~(LGT)~\cite{lgt_review,yan2022triangular}, a host of exotic phenomena such as quantum spin liquids~\cite{Balents,BalentsSavary,zhou2017quantum}, fractionalized excitations with Abelian and non-Abelian statistics~\cite{kitaev_anyon,Grover_nonabelian}.
+Very recently, significant progress has been made realizing two-dimensional $\mathbb Z_2$ LGT~\cite{Rydberg_Z2_1,Rydberg_Z2_2,Rydberg_Z2_3,Rydberg_Z2_4,semeghini2021probing}.
+In comparison, $\mathrm{U}(1)$ LGT involve more exotic phenomena like large number of topological sectors~\cite{kogut1979introduction,qdm_review}, incommensurability~\cite{rk_2dbp,ashvin1,zhou_incomm}, and deconfined quantum criticality~\cite{qdm_review} Moreover, it sheds light on simulating more complex gauge fields in high-energy physics \cite{QS_high,Rydberg_SU2}.
+Recently, the one-dimensional $\mathrm{U}(1)$ LGT has been successfully simulated in Rydberg platforms~\cite{Rydberg_1dU1_1,Rydberg_1dU1_2,Rydberg_1dU1_3,Rydberg_1dU1_4,Rydberg_1dU1_5}.
+Nevertheless, its implementation in higher dimensions involves complicated theoretical proposals~\cite{zoller,Rydberg_U1_1,Rydberg_U1_2,Rydberg_U1_3,Rydberg_U1_4}, and has not been achieved until recently.